apache/openwhisk-xcode/README.md

 ## Features

 ### wsktool
-A small CLI tool that allows developers to install OpenWhisk "projects" into the OpenWhisk backend.
-A project contains sets of actions (JS and Swift), triggers, and rules with a single command `wsktool install`.
+A CLI tool that allows developers to install OpenWhisk "projects" into the OpenWhisk backend.
+A project contains sets of actions (JS and Swift), triggers, and rules which can be installed with a single command `wsktool install`.
 You can do the opposite with `wsktool uninstall`.
-You can see an [example here](https://github.com/openwhisk/openwhisk-package-jira/tree/master/src).
+You can see an [example of an OpenWhisk project here](https://github.com/openwhisk/openwhisk-package-jira/tree/master/src).

 Documentation on the structure of an OpenWhisk project is coming soon.